Get ready to apply, explore your Clearing options now.

 • The University of Northampton is proud to work in partnership with RECOUP

-• Opportunities for visits, fieldwork and overseas travel
+• Opportunities for visits, and fieldwork on the environmental science degree

 • Guaranteed paid internship with the Northampton Employment Promise.